lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 KMAC is defined in NIST SP 800-185 [SP800-185].
 The `KMAC(K, X, L, S)` parameters are instantiated as follows:

-* `K`: the ASCI value of the name of the Kem Type OID.
+* `K`: the ASCII value of the name of the Kem Type OID.
 * `X`: the message input to `KDF()`, as defined above.
 * `L`: integer representation of `outputBits`.
 * `S`: empty string.